 String.LastIndexOfAny Method (Char, Int32)

-Reports the zero-based index position of the last occurrence in this instance of one or more characters specified in a Unicode array.
-The search starts at a specified character position and proceeds backward toward the beginning of the string.
+Reports the index position of the last occurrence in this instance of one or more characters specified in a Unicode array.
+The search starts at a specified character position.

 Assembly: mscorlib (in mscorlib.dll)

 A Unicode character array containing one or more characters to seek.

 The search starting position.